Jersey is the most southerly of the British Isles, is just 12 miles from France, and has a population of around 95,000.

 Jersey’s success as an international finance centre has come from its combination of stability and reliability, and the Island’s status as a Crown Dependency gives it constitutional rights of self-government and judicial independence.

-The Island’s varied coastline, from the rugged north to the windswept south, is surrounded by one of the highest tidal flows in the world, making Jersey is a hub for sea life and areas have been designated a world heritage site.
+The Island’s varied coastline, from the rugged north to the windswept south, is surrounded by one of the highest tidal flows in the world, making Jersey a hub for sea life.
+Certain areas in the Island and its surroundings have been designated world heritage sites.

 Ogier has active sports and social committees through which our staff get involved in a wide range of activities.